Bribery & Ethics

 The Board has overall responsibility for ensuring this Policy complies with Ipeco’s legal and ethical obligations, and that all those under Ipeco’s control or who act for or otherwise on behalf of Ipeco comply with it.

-Ipeco’s Finance Director has responsibility for keeping this Policy up-to-date and for responding to any queries from Managers (and, where relevant, from Employees) on the application of this Policy.
+Ipeco’s Group Commercial Compliance Manager has responsibility for keeping this Policy up-to-date and for responding to any queries from Managers (and, where relevant, from Employees) on the application of this Policy.
 The management of Ipeco has responsibility for the day-to-day implementation of this Policy and for monitoring its suitability, adequacy, and effectiveness.

 18. Summary of the UK Bribery Act 2010